eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-05_post-should-have-different-properties-in-the-future-not-just-with-its-content-tagged.md

 - - -

-This page is synchronized from the post: [Post should have different properties in the future, not just with its content tagged](https://steemit.com/@deanliu/post-should-have-different-properties-in-the-future-not-just-with-its-content-tagged)
+This page is synchronized from the post: ['Post should have different properties in the future, not just with its content tagged'](https://steemit.com/@deanliu/post-should-have-different-properties-in-the-future-not-just-with-its-content-tagged)